 Want an evergreen choice that doesn’t look like a Christmas tree?
 Try “Dwarf English Laurel”, like in this photo from ‘The Tree Center‘.
 Glossy green shrubs like these grow in a tight and dense form, giving you complete privacy, with plants.
-Ask at your local nursery for a broad leaf evergreen shrub that grows 4-6 feet tall that works well in your area.
+Ask at your local nursery for a broad leaf evergreen fast growing privacy shrub that grows 4-6 feet tall that works well in your area.

-A lot of us love bamboo, but it can be a lot of maintenance if you plant it in the ground, as many kinds spread out of control very quickly.
-You can remedy that by only planting clumping bamboo, (check the nursery tag) or better yet, plant it in pots.
-It makes a light and airy privacy screen that can be moved where needed.
+A lot of us love bamboo, but it can be a lot of maintenance if you plant it in the ground.
+Many kinds spread out of control very quickly.
+You can remedy that by only planting clumping outdoor bamboo, (check the nursery tag) or better yet, plant it in pots.
+It makes a light and airy plant privacy screen that can be moved where needed.
 We couldn’t find a source for this photo, so if you know where it’s from, please email us!